NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 ### Automated - Travis CI - Continuous Integration

 The build is currently passing, has some small hiccups early on when I was automating testing with coverage but I resolved the problems as they arose.
-Again, due to time contraints I would have loved to automate my tesing much more but I was busy focusing on other parts of the project.
-Coverage caused me some issues as well when I was connected to PostgreSQL (as it only works with SQLite), so I tested on another local environment.
+Again, due to time constraints I would have loved to automate my testing much more but I was busy focusing on other parts of the project.
+Coverage caused me some issues as well when I was connected to PostgreSQL (as it only works with SQLite), so I tested on another local environment

 ### Testing Functionality